Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 What is a personal attitude?

-What attitude as a leader?
+What attitude as a manager?

 When does coaching not make sense?